-Cancelled perfomances until 19 April 2020 – Is it possible to return purchased tickets?
+Cancelled perfomances until the end of the 2019/20 season – Is it possible to return purchased tickets?

-All performances of the Saxon State Theatres for the period 12 March to 19 April 2020 are cancelled.
+All performances of the Saxon State Theatres until the end of the 2019/20 season are cancelled.
 We will refund in full the price of your tickets for all cancelled performances.
 For this we need some details, which can be supplied using the form for ticket returns.

-Although we will do our best to process your refund as quickly as possible, it may take us until the end of June to successively deal with all requests.
+Although we will do our best to process your refund as quickly as possible, it may take us until autumn to successively deal with all requests.
 In this regard, we kindly ask for your patience.

 Is it possible to visit the Semperoper Dresden at short notice?